kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 ### HAProxy Based Authorization

-Another alternative that we can do, is we can validate the presence of a user's group via HAProxy directly.
+Another alternative we can do, is validate the presence of a user's group via HAProxy directly.
 For example in the following scenario, HAProxy will not grant a user access unless they belong to the `application_admin` group.